kuzmicni/scala-spark-hw/README.md

 java -cp /path/to/fatjar HelloWorld
 ```

-but not using spark-submit and throws Java Illegal exception error.
+but not using spark-submit and throws inaccessible object error.